NEONScience/NEON-Data-Skills/tutorials/data-institutes/rep-sci/rep-sci-overview.md

 How reproducible is your current research?

-<a class="btn btn-info" href="https://github.com/Reproducible-Science-Curriculum/rr-intro/blob/master/checklist.md" target="_blank"> View Reproducible Science Checklist </a>
+<a class="link--button link--arrow" href="https://github.com/Reproducible-Science-Curriculum/rr-intro/blob/master/checklist.md" target="_blank"> View Reproducible Science Checklist </a>

 <div class="notice thought" markdown="1">
 <i class="fa fa-star"></i> **Thought Questions:** Have a look at the reproducible